AKSW/jekyll-rdf/README.md

 cd my_page
 ```

-Further there are some parameters required in your `_config.yml` for `jekyll-rdf`.
+Further, there are some parameters required in your `_config.yml` for `jekyll-rdf`.
 I.e. the `url` and `baseurl` parameters are used for including the resource pages into the root of the site, the plug-in has to be configured, and the path to the RDF file has to be present.

 ```yaml
 baseurl: "/simpsons"